containers/podman/docs/source/markdown/podman-run.1.md

 **--pod-id-file**=*path*

 Run container in an existing pod and read the pod's ID from the specified file.
-If a container is run with a pod, and the pod has an infra-container, the infra-container will be started before the container is.
+If a container is run within a pod, and the pod has an infra-container, the infra-container will be started before the container is.

 **--privileged**=**true**|**false**